 The royal family was unhappy while imprisoned at the Temple partly because news was hard to come by, and they only learned of the outside world by bits and pieces.
 How they knew something was afoot was if they heard the beating of the drums, but even then they did not know exactly what the drums meant.

-The Queen arrived there at 3am and was known thereafter as “Prisoner n° 280.”
+The Queen was take from the Temple to an isolated cell in the Conciergerie, a prison that was the main penitentiary of a network of prisons throughout Paris and housed more than 2,700 people, who were summarily executed by guillotine.
+She arrived there at 3am and was known thereafter as “Prisoner n° 280.”
 She was placed in cell below courtyard level that was unpleasant and damp: The brick floor was thick with slimy mud and the walls were usually wet as water trickled down them because of the cell’s proximity to the Seine.
 Moreover, when the river was low and the walls dried out, she could see the appearance of pieces of old fleur-de-lis wallpaper.

 After her mother’s removal from the Temple, Marie-Thérèse scratched her unhappiness onto a wall in her room.
 It read: